Anti-Email Spam (email bot obsfucator)

 - Unzip

-- Change obsfucation, if necessary (see below)
+- Change obfuscation, if necessary (see below)

 - Upload antiemailspam.php to

-/wp-content/plugins - Enable plugin from Plugin administration
+- Enable plugin from Plugin administration

 You can find full details of installing a plugin on the plugin installation page.